dstackai/dstack-examples/PLAYGROUND.md

 Welcome to `dstack`'s Playground.

-Now that `dstack` is installed and ready, execute the commands below to navigate through the examples.
+Once `dstack` is installed and ready, execute the commands below to navigate through the examples.

 ### 1. Init